lambdaclass/concrete/ROADMAP.md

 ## Phase 6B / 6.5: Compiler Pipeline Refactor And Invariant Hardening

+**Status: closed (core).** The load-bearing work is done and verified, recorded in [CHANGELOG.md](CHANGELOG.md): the semantic-judgment axes (arithmetic, type, Copy, instantiation, capability, ownership, totality), the CoreCheck pre-Lower boundary, walker-coverage, the control-flow builder's result-materialization path, and the capstone contract gate (`scripts/tests/check_pipeline_refactor_contract.sh`, which proves the composed pipeline behavior-preserving for accepted programs and fail-closed per axis for malformed ones).
+What remains below is deliberately **pull-gated follow-up** — build only when a real consumer or a failing gate pulls it — not open blockers.
+Two items were rehomed to where their trigger actually
+lives: ProofCore partial-def reduction → **Phase 14** (pulled by preservation proofs); the full interned-fact-ID store / `CompilerDB` → **Phase 8.5** (where the incremental driver and fact database are built).
+The stage-boundary *contracts* (fact-ID contract, preservation/invalidation contract, typed fact records) stay here as contracts; only the heavy database implementation is deferred.

 Goal: make the compiler pipeline have one opinion about each program before Phase 7 expands the stdlib and daily workload surface.